dogisevol/cm/Readme.md

 FORMAT: 1A
 HOST: http://cashman.example.com

-# Test
+#Application

-Polls is a simple API allowing to initialize and update atm state
+Cashman is a simple API allowing to initialize and update atm state

 ## Build
 	mvn package